Aqil321821/callbacks/readme.md

-# Now to overcome this issue we will make sure that  getPosts() will run after createPos()
+# Now to overcome this issue we will make sure that  getPosts() will run after createPost()

 In our script we pass a cb into createPost() where we pass our function getPosts() in and get invoked in the createPost() that way we make sure that it will run after createPost()...